mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

 featured: true
 ---

-The Rez was a strobing mass of lights, lasers, and mirrors tuned to the heavy bass lines and syncopation.
+{{<glyph>}}T{{</glyph>}}he Rez was a strobing mass of lights, lasers, and mirrors tuned to the heavy bass lines and syncopation.
 The floor shook with the beat and bodies moved to it, fluid and sexual, fingers running down sweating backs.
 Two girls stared into each other’s eyes before one let out a breath that sent the other into a fit of ecstasy.
 Hardy’s wetware mod ached to join them, feeding him shadows of breath—the latest drug craze that turned a faint mist of DNA into an electric stimulus.

 His attention turned to the other side of the sea of glowing dreads, bare skin, and fluid motion.
 The girl at the bar-side table had been watching him since he’d arrived.
 Her gaze followed him from the door to the bar, then to his usual seat against the wall.
 She was familiar, but not by the pink lines that glowed in her hair, or the nearly transparent synthetic that clung to her body.

 She wasn’t in his memory, but she had been once.